-Topic Requirements Documentation 8.2.1 Determining office NIA Section 4.3 To confirm and validate the office NIA, the following is required, in order of preference: a) Surveys. b) Leases (including information about tenancy types, hours of operation and subsequent negotiations and changes). c) Other third-party documentation. d) Direct measurement from drawings, plans or prints; and/or e) Site measurement verified by the Assessor identifying the rated premises.
-All of the documentation listed above must be made to/based on the measurement 8.2.2 Dividing office NIA into functional spaces Section 4.4 All of the documentation listed above must be made to/based on the measurement standard for rated area.
-To confirm the division of office NIA into functional spaces, the following is required: a) A complete list of functional spaces identified by the Assessor, including details of- 1) each individual and distinct tenancy; 2) all spaces with different AHAC zones or operating hours; 3) computer server rooms; 4) meeting rooms with local air conditioning; 5) office support facilities with local air conditioning; and 6) open plan or cell office areas with local air conditioning.
+Topic Requirements Documentation 8.2.1 Determining office NIA Section 4.3 To confirm and validate the office NIA, the following is required, in order of preference: INIA a) Surveys. b) Leases (including information about tenancy types, hours of operation and subsequent negotiations and changes). c) Other third-party documentation. d) Direct measurement from drawings, plans or prints; and/or e) Site measurement verified by the Assessor identifying the rated premises .
+All of the documentation listed above must be made to/based on the measurement standard for rated area.
+8.2.2 Dividing office NIA Section 4.4 To confirm the division of office NIA into functional spaces, the following is required: into functional spaces a) A complete list of functional spaces identified by the Assessor , including details of- · each individual and distinct tenancy; all spaces with different AHAC zones or operating hours; 3) computer server rooms; 4) meeting rooms with local air conditioning; 5) office support facilities with local air conditioning; and 6) open plan or cell office areas with local air conditioning.

-b) Measurements and calculations for the functional spaces and the method of measurement employed in these determinations, e.g. measurement standard for rated area. c) Any documentation relating to significant construction activity during the rating period .
-8.2.3 Excluding Section 4.5.1 For an excluded functional space , the following is required: functional spaces a) Written information and/or Assessor's notes relating to the usage of spaces and the services provided to them. b) The grounds for their exclusion from the rated area calculation. c) Documentation regarding the area to be excluded from rated area calculation.
+b) Measurements and calculations for the functional spaces and the method of measurement employed in these determinations, e.g. measurement standard for rated area. c) Any documentation relating to significant construction activity during the rating period.
+8.2.3 Excluding Section 4.5.1 For an excluded functional space, the following is required: functional spaces Written information and/or Assessor's notes relating to the usage of spaces and the services provided to them. b) The grounds for their exclusion from the rated area calculation. c) Documentation regarding the area to be excluded from rated area calculation.
 Section 4.5.2 A list of all areas which cannot be considered offices must be retained.
 The appropriate reason for exclusion of the space must be stated in terms of one of the following categories: a) It cannot be used as an office or office support facility. b) It is not occupied. c) It is not fit for office use.
 Section 4.5.3 For the exclusion of computer server rooms and data centres , the following must be retained: a) Location of the computer server room or data centre. b) Documentation regarding the area to be excluded from rated area calculation.
-8.2.4 Other functional spaces with local For the exclusion of functional spaces with local air conditioning , the following documentation is required: air conditioning a) Written information, drawings or Assessor's notes identifying the coverage and metering of local air conditioning. b) Documentation regarding the area to be excluded from rated area calculation.
+8.2.4 Other functional spaces with local air conditioning Section 4.5.4 For the exclusion of functional spaces with local air conditioning , the following documentation is required: an conditioning a) Written information, drawings or Assessor's notes identifying the coverage and metering of local air conditioning. b) Documentation regarding the area to be excluded from rated area calculation.